apollo

 How to manage the interaction:

-Although there is an interaction, Betsone Injection 1ml can be taken with Nalidixic acid if prescribed by the doctor.
+Although there is an interaction, Betsone Injection 1ml can be taken with Gemifloxacin if prescribed by the doctor.
 Consult the prescriber if you experience pain, inflammation, or swelling of a tendon area such as the back of the ankle, biceps, shoulder, hand, or thumb.
 Do not discontinue the medication without consulting a doctor.

 Drug-Food Interactions